material-motion/material-motion/specifications/runtime/README.md

 - [Transaction](transaction.md)
 - [Executor](executor.md)

-Collectively these objects represent what we consider to be a *minimum-viable motion runtime*.
+Collectively, these objects represent what we consider to be a *minimum-viable motion runtime*.

 <!--